In this guide we are going to share some tips on how to find the red dot on pistol faster and more consistently.

-A dotted front sight post or one with fiber optic will be so visible that draws the shooter's eye faster to co-witness the red dot when it appears inside the window.
+A dotted front sight post or one with fiber optic can draw the shooter's eye to proper alignment.

-When shooting with both eyes open and focused on the target plane, the bright front sight post may appear blurry, but it serves as a reference point to help the shooter drive the muzzle to the target and expect the dot to superimpose on the target.
+When shooting with both eyes open, the bright front sight post may appear blurry, but it serves as a reference point to guide the eye to dot alignment.